Super-Resolution on Rotationally Scanned Photoacoustic Microscopy Images Incorporating Scanning Prior: Experiments

 \subsection{Implementation Details}

-The SR model in our framework is based on the architecture of SwinIR \cite{liang2021swinir}.
-It consists of 6 RSTBs.
-Within each RSTB, there are 6 STLs, and each STL has 6 attention heads in its MSA.
-The model utilizes a window size of 8, and self-attention is computed across all pixels within the window.
-All the convolutional layers' kernel size employed in the model is set as 3.
-The intermediate feature dimension is set to be 180 for all layers in the model.
+In the registration process, the SURF algorithm is implemented using the RegistrationEstimator Toolbox in MATLAB, with the octave number and scale level number set to 3 and 5, respectively.
+Nonrigid registration is adopted with a smoothing level of 3 and a pyramid level of 1.

-During training, the network is optimized using the ADAM optimizer with a learning rate of $10^{-4}$, $\beta_1 = 0.9$, $\beta_2 = 0.999$, and $\epsilon = 10^{-8}$ for 200 epochs.
-The training process utilizes mini-batches of size 8, and each patch is cropped from the training dataset with a size of $64\times 64$.
-No data augmentation techniques are applied during training.
-For scale factors of 4 and 8, the model parameters are initialized with the pre-trained model on the scale factor of 2, except for the upsampling module which is initialized randomly.
-The weight $\lambda$ used in the loss function is set to be 0.5 to balance the contributions of the two different components.
+The SR model's architecture in our framework is built upon the SwinIR \cite{liang2021swinir}, with the RSTB number, STL number, window size, channel number and attention head number set to 6, 6, 8, 180 and 6, respectively.
+During the training process, the model is optimized using the ADAM optimizer with a learning rate of $10^{-4}$, $\beta_1 = 0.9$, $\beta_2 = 0.999$, and $\epsilon = 10^{-8}$ for 200 epochs.
+The mini-batch size is set to 8, and each image is cropped to a size of $64\times 64$ for training.
+For the scale factor of 2, the model is trained in an end-to-end manner with random initialization.
+For the scale factors of 4 and 8, the model parameters are initialized with the model trained for the scale factor of 2, except for the upsampling module which is initialized randomly.
+The Sobel operator is adopted to extract gradients in the patch selection process, and the weight $\lambda$ used in the loss function is set to 0.5.
 All models are implemented using the PyTorch framework.

-The SURF algorithm used for odd-and-even row registration is implemented using the RegistrationEstimator Toolbox in MATLAB.
-Its parameters are set as follows: the number of octaves is set to be 3, and the number of scale levels per octave is set to be 5.
-We apply nonrigid registration with a smoothing level of 3 and a pyramid level of 1.

-To evaluate the effectiveness of our proposed method, we compare it with several baseline algorithms and SISR methods.
-The baseline algorithms include traditional interpolation methods such as Bicubic and Bilinear interpolations.
-The SISR methods include EDSR \cite{edsr}, RDN \cite{rdn}, RCAN \cite{rcan}, HAN \cite{han}, DAT \cite{dat}, PAEDSR \cite{paedsr}, and HAT \cite{hat}.
-Additionally, we compare our method with two reconstruction-based PAM image acceleration methods, namely FD-Unet \cite{dispirito2020reconstructing} and DIP \cite{vu2021deep}.
-All compared methods are trained on the unregistered raw PAM images using the hyper-parameters specified in their respective original papers.
-After obtaining the restored results, we employ the row registration module to align the rows for quantitative and qualitative evaluation.
-No data augmentation strategies are applied to any of the methods during training.

-For quantitative analysis, PSNR, SSIM, MSE, and LPIPS \cite{lpips} are used to evaluate the performance.
-PSNR and MSE measure intensity distances between the reconstructed and ground truth images at the pixel level, while SSIM evaluates the structural similarity.
-LPIPS is used to evaluate perceptual similarity, taking into account human visual perception.